davidebolo1993/cosigt_paper/README.md

 [Code](real_data) used for real data

-Each folder includes a dedicated README.md file.
+Each folder includes a dedicated README file.